-We reached the summit of Am Bodach (Munro Top), about 90 minutes after setting off.
+We reached the summit of Am Bodach, a Munro Top, roughly 90 minutes after setting off.

-We were not sure how Rachel would find the ridge and therefore took a rope and harnesses with us.
-At the top of Am Bodach, we put on our harnesses as I knew that soon thereafter there was a 20m rocky descent.
+required.
+At the top of Am Bodach, we put on our harnesses as I knew soon thereafter there was

 Looking towards Ben Nevis from the summit of Am Bodach: